swiftraccoon/cpp-sdrtrunk-transcriber/README.md

 This project is designed to monitor a directory for SDRTrunk P25 MP3 files, categorize them based on the talkgroup ID, and create transcription files.
 It utilizes OpenAI's API for audio transcription and SQLite3 for database management.

+This is not at all tested on Windows.
+Feel free to file issues for problems with Windows usage if you're open to assisting me debug the problem.

 ## Related Projects
 - [sdrtrunk-transcriber](https://github.com/swiftraccoon/sdrtrunk-transcriber) (Python version of this repo)
 - [sdrtrunk-transcribed-web](https://github.com/swiftraccoon/sdrtrunk-transcribed-web) (Node.JS website for displaying mp3/txt files processed by this project)